Tea Houses in Seoul with Great Matcha

 Osulloc Tea House

 Osulloc is the name in Korean matcha.
 Their tea comes from Jeju Island — lighter and more floral than Japanese matcha, and genuinely good in its own way.
 It took me one sip to understand why people keep coming back.
-The Bukchon location, tucked into a hanok building, is the one worth seeking out.

 Pyunkang Yul Tea House

 What I didn’t know until after was that Pyunkang Yul is actually a well-regarded Korean skincare brand rooted in traditional Eastern medicine.
-The tea house is the ground floor of their flagship space in Bukchon.
-The matcha is served iced only, which is unusual but works here.
-On the pricier side, but the setting justifies it.
+The tea house is the ground floor of their flagship space in Bukchon — above it is a skincare showroom and a rooftop with views over Gyeongbokgung Palace.

 Mochibang

 A small Japanese matcha spot in Gangnam with just a few seats.
 The moment you sit down, there’s one thing to know: you’re required to order both a drink and a dessert.
-Not a bad rule when both are this good.
+Not a bad rule when both are this good — just go in knowing so you can budget for it.

 The matcha itself comes without sweetener, which is exactly right.

-I had it with strawberry layered at the bottom — the color alone makes it worth ordering, and the sweetness from the strawberries works with the bitterness of the matcha rather than drowning it.
-The mochi dessert is the obvious pairing but runs sweet; factor that in if you’re sensitive to sugar.
+I had it with strawberry layered at the bottom — the color alone makes it worth ordering, and the sweetness from the strawberries works naturally with the matcha without masking it.
+One thing to note: this place doesn’t carry oat milk or alternative milk, so if that matters to you, plan accordingly.

 Chaten